izzygomez/gists/repo-settings/github-repo-settings.md

     * Enable **Allow auto-merge**
     * Enable **Automatically delete head branches**
   * `Rules > Rulesets > New ruleset`
     * The remaining bullet points describe the desired ruleset options.
-For convenience, you can instead use **Import a ruleset** and upload [this file](https://gist.github.com/izzygomez/d6ad67417b61d7238013f138436f1028). `"source"` will be filled in automatically when the file is uploaded.
+For convenience, you can instead use **Import a ruleset** and upload [the `main.json` file](repo-settings/main.json) in this directory. `"source"` will be filled in automatically when the file is uploaded.
     * Create a ruleset named **main**
     * Set **Enforcement Status** to **Active**
     * Under **Target branches**, select **Include default branch** (i.e., `main`)